Ta2299/CIND-820/README.md

 Contents:
 Data description file which was used for the bivariate/univariate data analysis.
 Interim Report on the rice varieties and the analysis which will be done.
+Initial results and code contains the regression model analysis.
+There is also a csv. file of the dataset used.